Air Conditioner Repair & Replacement in Dublin, CA

-When you need air conditioner repair in the East Bay Area, don’t sweat it— call Moore Mechanical Heating and Air Conditioning!
+When you need air conditioner repair in the East Bay Area, don’t sweat it—call Moore Mechanical!
 Our techs will get your air conditioning system up and running quickly.
-You can expect us to be the “eyes and ears” of your cooling system.
-Unlike most companies, our NATE Certified technicians are trained to look at the system as a whole, not just the immediate problem.
+You can expect us to be the eyes and ears of your cooling system.
+Unlike most companies, our NATE-certified technicians are trained to look at the system as a whole, not just the immediate problem.

-We are then able to let you know what the repairs are and offer suggestions to make your system run better and more efficiently, a benefit our customers greatly appreciate.
+We are then able to let you know what the repairs are and offer suggestions to make your system run better and more efficiently—a benefit our customers greatly appreciate.
 Our trucks are well equipped to repair any brand air conditioning system you may have.
-And the best part…All air conditioning repairs are guaranteed in writing to stay repaired for a full year!
+And the best part is that all air conditioning repairs are guaranteed in writing to stay repaired for a full year!

-- We will schedule the best time possible to fit your schedule (morning or afternoon).
-Early morning, late evening and Saturday appointments are available upon request.
+- We will schedule the best time possible to fit your schedule.
+Early morning, late evening, and Saturday appointments are available upon request.

 - In the event that your system needs a more extensive repair, our technicians are ready to provide you with a written repair quote or discuss equipment replacement options.

 Learn more about our Dublin air conditioning services:

 - SEER Ratings